Surendraprajapat18/Internships/README.md

 # Virtual Internships
 Uploaded all Virtual Internships Tasks here.
 I performed many tasks during the virtual internship.
-I participated in a virtual internship program offered by Oasis Infobyte, The Spark Foundation, and SYNC interns.
+I was selected for the virtual internship program offered by Oasis Infobyte, The Spark Foundation, and SYNC interns.

 ### Data Science Intern: Oasis Infobyte